learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 Now check for the best `max_features` parameter value for our decision tree

-- Create an array for `max_features` values ranging from 1 - 12 (1 features vs all)
+- Create an array for `max_features` values ranging from 1 - 12 (1 feature vs all)
 - In a loop, train the classifier for each `max_features` value (12 runs)
 - Calculate the training and test AUC for each run
-- Plot a graph to show under/over fitting and optimal value
+- Plot a graph to show under/overfitting and the optimal value
 - Interpret the results